 Toothbrush for dogs – There is a special doggie toothbrush waiting at your local petstore with your pet’s name on it.
 Again, a ‘human’ toothbrush is not suitable.
 Ideally, a toothbrush with a leaning head and soft bristles is what you should shop for.

 Your finger might come in useful, and there are thingies called finger toothbrushes that are worthwhile using before your dog can become comfortable with getting his teeth tampered with.
 A finger toothbrush is nothing more than a rubber finger-cap with a knobby outside.

 To get your pet into the habit of brushing teeth, you can begin by simply rubbing your finger (or finger toothbrush) over his teeth and gums.
 Dip your finger in something meaty.
 Once he is used to having his teeth monkeyed with, you can give him the taste of tooth paste.
 He should get comfortable in no time.
 Introduce your pet to Mr. Toothbrush and take the liberty to clean his teeth from front to back and upper and lower teeth in the same circular pattern you would brush your own.

 Clean all the teeth and don’t miss the gums.
 The gums are strengthened by rubbing them gently to begin with.

 Remember to keep up your reward system and repay him every time he lets you brush his teeth as well.
 This could become one of the many grooming activities that you can both look forward to and turn into some of the best quality times and labors of love that you can spend on your pet.

-If you are a professional groomer, we would love to hear of any other tips you can provide on grooming Cocker Spaniels.
+If you are a professional groomer, we would love to hear of any other tips you can provide on Cocker Spaniel grooming.

 Which of the Cocker Spaniel grooming styles do you prefer?